evaera/Votum/README.md

 | `!no \| nay \| negative \| nope \| nein <reason>` | Vote no with a mandatory reason.
 | `!abstain [reason]` | Abstain from voting with an optional reason.
 | `!lazyvoters` | Mentions any council members who haven't voted on the current motion yet.
+| `!archive [range]` | Allows you to view past motions.
+Provide a range of numbers to view a summary, or provide a single number to view a motion.

 ## Voting